ADA-GWU/understanding-the-systems-with-complex-connections-nargizh7/README.md

 Notes to consider:
 1. Ensure that you have Java installed and properly configured; a Java Development Environment must be set up.
 2. The provided instructions assume you are running the client and servers on a single machine ("localhost").
-   If you intend to run them on different machines, replace "localhost" with the appropriate server addresses in the `Client.java` file.
+(If you intend to run them on different machines, replace "localhost" with the appropriate server addresses in the `Client.java` file)